-Once you become aware of how important it is to set smaller goals for each individual practice session, you're probably going to have the opposite problem.
-You started off blindly practicing with little to no purpose, but now you're burying yourself in problems with your scratching that you expect to overcome within each session.
-While it is good to work on multiple things when practicing, it doesn't mean that you need to drown yourself in goals.
+Once you become aware of how important it is to set smaller goals for each practice session, you're probably going to have the opposite problem.
+You started off blindly practicing with little to no purpose, but now you're burying yourself in problems with your scratching that you expect to overcome each session.
+While it’s good to work on multiple things when practicing, it doesn't mean you need to drown yourself in goals.

 Narrow it Down to One

-It is often times better to focus on just one specific thing you want to achieve for each session.
-Doing so will keep your mind free of clutter and you'll be much more aware of how much progress you actually made on that particular goal by the end of the session.
-Also keep in mind that if you're practicing scratching daily and you have one daily goal per day that you're working towards, they all add up over time to tons of smaller goals.
+Often times, it’s better to focus on one specific goal you want to achieve for each session.
+Doing so will keep your mind clutter free and you'll be more aware of how much progress you made on that goal when you’re done.
+Also, keep in mind if you're practicing scratching daily and you have one goal per day you're working towards, they’ll add up over time to tons of smaller goals.
 So in actuality, you're really working on many things all the time.

 Alleviating the Pressure

-You need to also understand that you don't have to achieve any of these smaller goals in just one session.
+You also need to understand you don't have to achieve any of these smaller goals in just one session.
 Sure it would be great and also quite possible at times.
-However, it is not the end of the world should you fall short of any given goal.
-That is why tomorrow exists.
-It is not about getting to the finish line faster.
+However, it’s not the end of the world should you fall short of any given goal.
+That’s why tomorrow exists.
+It’s not about getting to the finish line faster.
 It's about the continuous drive towards it.

-If you run faster than anyone else and are about to win the race, but collapse just short of the end due to exhaustion, what good was all that hard work?
+If you run faster than anyone else and are about to win the race, but collapse from exhaustion, what good was all that hard work?
 Persistence in scratching is your biggest ally and persistence consists of regular, thoughtful, well paced action.

 Article written by Kwote